material-web/material-components-web-angular-shared-styles/README.md

 # material-components-web-angular-shared-styles

 Styles shared between Material Web and Angular Material.
-Not intended for use outside of Angular Material.
+This package is not intended for use outside of Angular Material.